Soothing DIY Arnica Cream Recipe For Sore Muscle Relief

 Jojoba Oil, Arnica Oil, almond oil or fractionated coconut oil would also be great choices.

 Seal the jar and let it sit in a warm, sunny spot for about two to three weeks.
 Shake it gently every few days.
-Once it’s ready, strain out the flowers using a fine mesh strainer or cheesecloth.

 Store the infused oil in a clean bottle or jar.